-- a. exchanges information with another student or other persons in the examination room in any manner whatsoever before, during or after the examination is administered; - exchanges information with another student or other persons in any manner whatsoever before, during or after visiting the toilet during the examination; - c. has unauthorised materials within reach.
-Unauthorised materials in any case include: - forms of identification other than a UM Card or legal ID (see also Article 3); - communication devices and/or other electronic equipment (mobile phones, smart watches calculators, palmtops and the like () other than the authorised materials specified on the front page of the examination; - dictionaries, books, texts and notetaking materials (notes can be made on blank pages in the examination booklet or on the scrap paper furnished by the examination administrators) other than the authorised materials specified on the front page of the examination; - d. leaves the room without an Invigilator's permission; - e. goes to the toilet without an Invigilator's permission with any of the object mentioned under c.; - f. takes something out of their bag during the examination without an Invigilator's permission. - g. writes something on the exam papers after the official end of the exam without permission from an invigilator.
+- a. exchanges information with another student or other persons in the exam room in any manner whatsoever before, during or after the exam is administered; - b. exchanges information with another student or other persons in any manner whatsoever before, during or after visiting the toilet during the exam; - c. has unauthorised materials within reach.
+Unauthorised materials in any case include: - forms of identification other than a UM Card or legal ID (see also Article 3); - communication devices and/or other electronic equipment (mobile phones, smart watches calculators, palmtops and the like () other than the authorised materials specified on the front page of the exam; - dictionaries, books, texts and notetaking materials (notes can be made on blank pages in the examn booklet or on the scrap paper furnished by the exam administrators) other than the authorised materials specified on the front page of the exam; - d. leaves the room without an Invigilator's permission; - e. goes to the toilet without an Invigilator's permission with any of the object mentioned under c.; - f. takes something out of their bag during the exam without an Invigilator's permission.

+g. writes something on the exam papers after the official end of the exam without permission from an invigilator.